 My featured guest, Sharon Affeltranger, Harpist and Speaker, has traveled many roads internationally.
 She still stays in Scotland several times a year where she has played in many harp concerts and programs.

-I always love to listen to her entertaining and fun local travel stories she tells me when I see her between trips.
+I love to listen to her entertaining and fun local travel stories she tells me when I see her between trips.
 Today, Sharon shares an old family recipe of a Scottish holiday treat, Shortbread.
 Thank you, Sharon, for this gift!

 Aunt Chrisie's Shortbread